 Naturally, he lost a few along the way – particularly as his speed faded – but one would assume his fear of the punchers at 175 pounds is likely to be non-existent considering the behemoths he’s been taking blows from in recent years.
 At various times Byrd has encountered, Ike Ibeabuchi, Wladimir Klitschko, David Tua, Vitali Klitschko, Jameel McCline, Evander Holyfield and Andrew Golota to name a few.
 Some of the most destructive punchers of the modern age, certainly in Tua’s case and in the case of the European trio – towering 250 pounders.

-The move down, a tough undertaking for anyone and only tried by two previous heavyweight champions; Roy Jones and Bob Fitzsimmons, could reinvigorate Byrd’s career and add interest to the division or prove a worthy, but misguided effort.
-Jones was never the same and only had one contest at heavyweight.
+The move down, a tough undertaking for anyone and only tried by two previous heavyweight champions; Roy Jones and Bob Fitzsimmons, could reinvigorate Byrd’s career and add interest to the division or, more probable prove a worthy, but misguided effort.
+Jones was never the same following his bewildering of Ruiz, his only contest at heavyweight.

 Of course, he could prove to be a hollow shell in his next fight.
 But the thing about Chris Byrd, and why I like him so much, is his willingness to give it a go.
 He faces Shaun George on Friday in the first step of his quest.
 I for one, hope he emerges with his reputation renewed.